microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/swapshiftschangerequest-post.md

 | Delegated (personal Microsoft account) | Not supported. |
 | Application                            | Schedule.ReadWrite.All |

+> [!NOTE]
->\* **Important:** The Schedule.ReadWrite.All application permission is currently in private preview only and isn't available for public use.
+> The Schedule.ReadWrite.All application permission is currently in private preview only and isn't available for public use.

 ## HTTP request